FTBpro/count-von-count/README.md

    `count` is what we count/increase.

-   so, with the above configuration, if we make a call to http://my-von-count.com/reads?author=1234 then in the DB we'll have:
+   So, with the above configuration, when we make a call to http://my-von-count.com/reads?author=1234 then in the Redis we will have the following key:
    >User_1234: { reads_got: 1 }

    Compared to the general example: